Block-Diagonal LoRA for Eliminating Communication Overhead in Tensor Parallel LoRA Serving: Introduction

 We propose to modify LoRA's architecture and to constrain certain LoRA factors to be block-diagonal, which allows for an alternative to the S-LoRA tensor parallelism strategy.
 With our TP strategy we can parallelize the computation of $XAB$ without any additional communication on top of the communication required for the base model.
 Our approach can be interpreted as adding independent LoRA adapters to every shard of the base model's weights.
 Of course, our block-diagonality constraint reduces the LoRA adapter's expressiveness (in particular, our modified architecture is not mathematically equivalent to standard LoRA), but we show in extensive experiments that for a similar number of effective (i.e., non-zero) parameters, both standard LoRA / S-LoRA and our block-diagonal variant (termed BD-LoRA in the following) achieve very similar downstream performance (often BD-LoRA actually outperforms standard LoRA).
 At the same time, for a similar number of effective parameters, both S-LoRA and BD-LoRA require similar compute and memory resources, but since BD-LoRA does not require any communication, overall it is significantly faster than \mbox{S-LoRA}.
 Hence, BD-LoRA strictly Pareto-dominates S-LoRA in downstream performance versus run-time trade-off plots as shown in Figure~\ref{fig:accuracy_runtime_tradeoff}.
 In these plots, when comparing end-to-end latency at a certain downstream performance (and favoring S-LoRA by requiring BD-LoRA to have better or equal downstream performance for a pair of comparison), we observe end-to-end speed-ups of 1.27x - 1.51x for Llama-3.1-8B served on eight A100 GPUs.
 In our other experiments, where we compare run-time at a similar number of parameters, we observe end-to-end speed-ups of up to 1.79x~(1.23x) with 0.87x~(1.74x) number of adapter parameters for Llama-3.1-70B on eight A100 GPUs, 1.63x~(1.3x) with 0.86x~(1.73x) number of adapter parameters for Llama-3.1-8B on eight A100 GPUs, 1.27x with 1.03x number of adapter parameters for Llama-3.1-8B on four A100 GPUs, and 1.36x~(1.27x) with 0.86x~(1.73x) number of adapter parameters for Llama-3.1-8B on eight less powerful A10G GPUs.

-To measure run-time we implemented BD-LoRA inference in the popular open-source vLLM serving framework~\citep{kwon2023efficient}, which provides an implementation of the S-LoRA tensor parallelism strategy.
-We intend to merge our code into vLLM upon publication of our paper.
+To measure run-time we implemented BD-LoRA inference in the popular open-source vLLM serving framework~\citep{kwon2023efficient}, which provides an implementation of the S-LoRA tensor parallelism strategy. \textbf{A slightly updated version of our BD-LoRA serving code is available as a draft pull request at \url{https://github.com/vllm-project/vllm/pull/28136}.
+Our BD-LoRA training code has been merged into Huggingface PEFT (see \url{https://github.com/huggingface/peft/tree/main/examples/bdlora_finetuning}).}